Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG: Abstract

 \section{Abstract}

 Brain foundation models have achieved remarkable advances across a wide range of neuroscience tasks.
-However, most existing models are limited to a single functional modality, restricting their ability to exploit complementary spatiotemporal dynamics and the collective data scale across imaging techniques.
-To address this limitation, we propose \textbf{Brain-OF}, the first omnifunctional brain foundation model jointly pretrained on fMRI, EEG and MEG, capable of handling both unimodal and multimodal inputs within a unified framework.
+However, most existing models are limited to a single functional modality, restricting their ability to exploit complementary spatiotemporal dynamics and the collective data scale across different neuroimaging techniques.
+This limitation largely arises from severe \textbf{semantic heterogeneity} and \textbf{resolution discrepancies} among modalities.
+To address these challenges, we propose \textbf{Brain-OF}, an omnifunctional brain foundation model jointly pretrained on fMRI, EEG and MEG, capable of handling both unimodal and multimodal inputs within a unified framework.
 To reconcile heterogeneous spatiotemporal resolutions, we introduce the \emph{Any-Resolution Neural Signal Sampler}, which projects diverse brain signals into a shared semantic space.
 To further manage semantic shifts, the Brain-OF backbone integrates DINT attention with a Sparse Mixture of Experts, where shared experts capture modality-invariant representations and routed experts specialize in modality-specific semantics.
-Furthermore, we propose \emph{Masked Temporal-Frequency Modeling}, a dual-domain pretraining objective that jointly reconstructs brain signals in both the time and frequency domains.
+Furthermore, to explicitly internalize the characteristics of neural activity through self-supervised learning, we propose \emph{Masked Temporal-Frequency Modeling}, a dual-domain pretraining objective that jointly reconstructs brain signals in both the time and frequency domains.
 Brain-OF is pretrained on a large-scale corpus comprising around 40 datasets and demonstrates superior performance across diverse downstream tasks, highlighting the benefits of joint multimodal integration and dual-domain pretraining.